How do I diversify my investments now?

 Figuring out how to maximize your savings can be a real challenge.
 There’s no single formula or no one right way to create a diversified portfolio — each person has their own financial priorities.
 But while there are many different paths to financial success, Tony’s concentrated what he learned from talking with 50 of the world’s top investors into four core principles.
-Think of it as your investment foundation when you’re learning how to diversify.
+Think of these four rules as your investment foundation when you’re learning how to diversify.
 Use these rules as the basis of your investment strategy, and then select the specific investment opportunities that work best for you.

 1. Protect the principal as much as possible